AnjaliSharma2023/Web-Application/team/readme.txt

 2. Post your phone and e-mail address (Slack)
 3. Create at least 1 SMART goal in the SMART Goals file

+===
+Week 1 (2021-01-24)

+---
+Monday (2021-01-25)

+1. Prepare for meeting
+1.1.
+Create questions for teacher/mentor about project generally, SRS, or Agile processes 1.2.
+Create summary of your role and how you plan to contribute to the team 1.3.
+Create ideas for Product Vision: stakeholders, requirements, features, etc
+2. **10 pm meeting** on Teams

 +++
 Ground Rules